Skip to content

 During its rich history, ownership of the castle has often shifted hands.
 In the early 20th century, Tulliallan was owned by the Blackadders, a coal-mining family prominent in Fife.
 However, as the coal industry declined, the castle was first converted into a hotel in the 1950s, and eventually sold off to the Scottish Police College in the 1970s.

-Today, Tulliallan Castle has transitioned to a more modern use, as it is currently home to the Scottish Police College.
+Today, the Tulliallan Estate has transitioned to a more modern use, as it is currently home to the Scottish Police College.
 As such, the castle’s historical grandeur is primarily used to support both education and training for Scotland’s law enforcement professionals.

 Throughout Tulliallan Castle’s past, several key events have taken place: